ejgallego/flocq/INSTALL.md

 Similarly, `COQDEP` can be used to specify the location of `coqdep`.
 The `COQBIN` environment variable can be used to set both variables at once.

-The option `--libdir=DIR` can be set to the directory where the compiled library files should be installed by `./remake install`.
-By default, the target directory is `` `$COQC -where`/user-contrib/Flocq ``.
+The library files are compiled at the logical location `Flocq`.
+The `COQUSERCONTRIB` environment variable can be used to override the physical location where the `Flocq` directory containing these files will be installed by `./remake install`.
+By default, the target directory is `` `$COQC -where`/user-contrib ``.

-The files are compiled at a logical location starting with `Flocq`.